-Watch the Game with Locals
+Watch the game with locals

-If you aren’t able to score tickets to a game or the team is away, don’t fret – the city is filled with sports bars and restaurants which will assuredly have their TVs tuned to the Eagles on gameday.
+If you can’t score tickets to a game or the team is away, don’t fret – the city is filled with sports bars and restaurants which will assuredly have their TVs tuned to the Eagles on gameday.
 For a near-stadium experience, head to Xfinity Live! in the sports complex, which is home to over 100 screens, six distinct sections, and a plethora of gameday specials.
 Nearby is the new Live!
 Casino & Hotel, home to Sports & Social Philly — a sports restaurant, gaming venue and social lounge.
-Also in South Philadelphia is Chickie’s & Pete’s Crab House and Sports Bar, which was once voted Best Sports Bar in North American by ESPN.
+Also, in South Philadelphia is Chickie’s & Pete’s Crab House and Sports Bar, which was once voted Best Sports Bar in North American by ESPN.
 Closer to Center City, popular gameday destinations include McGillin’s Old Ale House, BRU Craft & Wurst, City Tap House, and Cavanaugh’s.

 TIP: Arrive thirsty and bring an appetite, as each location offers their own unique menu of local cuisine and craft beer.
 For a true Philadelphia experience, seek out any cheesesteaks or roast pork sandwiches and chase them down with a pint of Yards Pale Ale.

-Relive the Iconic Super Bowl Parade
+Relive the iconic Super Bowl Parade

 Following the 2018 Super Bowl victory, the Eagles paraded north along Broad Street as thousands upon thousands of fans filled the streets, cheering on the team and hoping for a view of the long-awaited Lombardi Trophy.
 The 5-mile route stretches from Lincoln Financial Field all the way to the Philadelphia Museum of Art.
-Pass popular Philadelphia sites such as the restaurant-lined thoroughfares of Passyunk Avenue and South Street as well as the many performing arts venues that occupy the Avenue of the Arts including the Kimmel Center, Academy of Music, and Merriam Theater.
-The parade then looped around historic City Hall and passed by the iconic LOVE Park before making its final sprint up the Benjamin Franklin Parkway, passing Swann Fountain, the Barnes Foundation, and Franklin Institute, ultimately ending at the famous Rocky Steps.
+Pass popular Philadelphia sites such as the restaurant-lined thoroughfares of Passyunk Avenue and South Street as well as the many performing arts venues that occupy the Avenue of the Arts including the Kimmel Center, Academy of Music, and Miller Theater.
+The parade then looped around historic City Hall and passed by the iconic LOVE Park before making its final sprint up the Benjamin Franklin Parkway, passing Swann Fountain, the Barnes Foundation, and The Franklin Institute, ultimately ending at the famous Rocky Steps.